New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He

+Flowers and Richardson\cite{flo.76, ric.78} considered an oscillating semi-infinite plate with two relaxation times to account for high attenuation of TZS.
+Using this approach Kuorelahti \textit{et al.}\cite{kuo.16} solved the Landau-Boltzmann equation for a cavity.
+Following their procedure, we calculated the attenuation for the transverse sound in Fig.\ref{fig:F3}A , and the imaginary part of the acoustic impedance in Fig.\ref{fig:F3}B for a 5.2 $\mu$m cavity with frequency 103.9 MHz.

+The temperature enters the zero sound regime in the Fermi liquid below 5 mK.
+With reduced attenuation, as shown in Fig.\ref{fig:F3}A, transverse sound is expected to propagate.
+Its return to the transducer affects the acoustic impedance\cite{hal.90b} of the transducer, $Z$, (Eq.
+3) producing interference fringes in the imaginary part, $Z''$, during a pressure sweep and various temperature sweeps.
+To compare the numerical result with experimental data, $Z$ is converted into a frequency shift from the relations;

+where $n$ is the n-th order harmonic, $Z_q$ is the impedance of quartz, $Q$ is the Q-factor and $f_0$ is the n-th harmonic frequency.

 Pressure sweeps at 21$^{st}$(103.9 MHz) and 29$^{th}$ (143.7 MHz) harmonics of the transducer are shown in Fig \ref{fig:F4}.
-For Fig \ref{fig:F4}(a), the RF spectrometer was tuned to a single frequency (\EditBlueDHP{103.9352} MHz) while tracking the reflected signal from the transducer The red and green curves show the expected amplitude and periodicity of the interference pattern for TZS with an attenuation coefficient of $\alpha$ = 500 cm$^{-1}$ and 2000 cm$^{-1}$, respectively.
-The amplitudes of these curves were scaled from the result in the superfluid state for the known signal in this cavity for TZS with $\alpha \sim 500$ cm$^{-1}$.
-It is evident that are no interference fringes observed that are consistent with TZS.
+For Fig.\ref{fig:F4}A, the RF spectrometer was tuned to a single frequency (103.9 MHz) while tracking the reflected signal from the transducer.
+The red and green curves show the expected amplitude and periodicity of the interference pattern for TZS with an attenuation coefficient of $\alpha$ = 500 cm$^{-1}$ and 2000 cm$^{-1}$, respectively.
+The amplitudes of these curves were scaled from the result in the superfluid state for the background signal in this cavity with $\alpha \sim 500$ cm$^{-1}$.
+It is evident that there are no interference fringes consistent with TZS.

-For Fig \ref{fig:F4}(b), a network analyzer (VNA) was used to sweep across the full spectrum of the 29$^{th}$ harmonic around 143.7 MHz while performing the pressure sweep.
-The spectral line was then fit to a Lorentzian and the central frequency was extracted.
-The expected periodicty and amplitude of this pattern is obtained from the numerical simulation of the model from Kuorelahti \textit{et al.} \cite{kuo.16}.
-Note that the frequency shifts were derived from Eq. (\ref{eq:Impedance_freq}) Again, it is evident that there are no interference fringes with the correct FVR.
+For the data in Fig.\ref{fig:F4}B, a network analyzer was used to acquire the full spectrum of the 29$^{th}$ harmonic around 143.7 MHz while performing a pressure sweep.
+From the central frequency, both the periodicity and amplitude are directly compared with the numerical simulation.
+Note that the frequency shifts were derived from Eq. (\ref{eq:Impedance_freq}) Again, it is evident that there are no interference fringes.